Jana-Marie/IBM-dials-retrofit/README.md

 #### 1 - Prepare your OtterPill

-Remove the FUSB302 and add two 5.1k ohm resistos to R1 and R2.
+Remove the FUSB302 and add two 5.1k ohm resistors to R1 and R2.
 Slide the board into the 3D printed part and secure with some glue if needed.
 Add two wires to DFU and 3.3V (break out the DFU-Button so you can boot into DFU-mode while the case is closed).

 ![](/images/b1.jpg | width=100)
 ![](/images/b2.jpg | width=100)